Student number data

 The REBUILDHEFEFLAG is provided in the individualised file to allow providers to easily de-duplicate the data, and only count the total further education and higher education FTE once per student.
 Please note that the REBUILDHEFEFLAG should not be used to determine which individual rows of data have been included or excluded from the calculation of student numbers.
 Instead, the SNEXCL field should be used to determine this.

-For providers that have not returned individualised data to either HESA or the ESFA, we will use the student numbers provided in the financial tables submitted as part of registration to determine which registration fee band the provider falls into.
+For providers that have not returned individualised data to either DDB or the ESFA, we will use the student numbers provided in Annual Financial Return (AFR) if submitted and signed off.
+If a provider has not returned either individualised data or a signed off AFR, the financial tables submitted as part of registration to determine which registration fee band the provider falls into.

 Additionally, where a provider has returned ILR data that appears not to include all of its students or does not include all of the data fields required by the OfS, we will consider using the student number data returned in the financial tables submitted as part of registration.

-All registered providers will be required to submit individualised student data as a condition of registration.
+All newly registered providers will be required to submit individualised student data as a condition of registration.

 Contact us